1. Getting Started

 Preview Links

-- When editing a Draft entry, a "Share Preview" button appears in the header.
+- When editing a Draft entry or a Published entry with Staged Changes, a "Share Preview" button appears in the header actions.

-- Clicking this button allows you to generate a temporary, shareable link to preview the draft.
+- Clicking this button allows you to generate a temporary, shareable link to preview the current state (draft or staged version).

 - You can optionally require a password for the preview link.